kshyatt/academic-kickstart/content/post/itensorsgpu/index.md

 nvprof ~/software/julia/julia prof_run.jl
 ```

-This generates some output like:
+This generates some output about how much time the GPU spent doing various things, which is very long horizontally - scroll the box sideways if you can't see the function names:

 ```bash
 ==1386746== Profiling application: julia prof_run.jl